star1327p/Exam-Scores-PTT/README.md

 6. Recheck everything one more time.

-7. Obtain approval to list my new affiliation with the disclaimer.

-8. Finally, publish this article to ResearchGate.
+7. Finally, publish this article to ResearchGate and generate a DOI.